VasilevVitalii/Godot-3D-MapCameraController/README.md

 * MOVE - moving the camera in two asix (horizontal plane) parallel to the map, usually by WASD in keyboard
 * PAN - moving the camera in two asix (horizontal plane) parallel to the map by mouse
 * ZOOM - camera zoom in one asix, usually by mouse scroll wheel
-* rotate camera in two asix by mouse move, usually by middle mouse button
+* RORATE - rotate camera in two asix by mouse move, usually by middle mouse button

 ## Usage
 * From repository downoad folder /MapCameraControllerProject/MapCameraController